 Bord na Móna maintains a provision on its balance sheet to pay for the future costs of standard rehabilitation and decommissioning when industrial peat extraction ceases.
-This is updated every year - for more information see the Bord na Móna Annual Report (Bord na Móna 2021).
+This is updated every year - for more information see the Bord na Móna Annual Report (Bord na Móna, 2022).
 Bord na Móna is fully committed to meeting its obligations relating to rehabilitation and decommissioning under the Integrated Pollution Control Licence.

-At this time, a 'standard' rehabilitation provision (sufficient to discharge the requirement of Condition 10 in the licence) has been be allocated to the site based on the area of deep peat habitats, wetland habitats, shallow cutaway areas, drier areas, and regenerating bog communities across the bog (See Appendix I).
+At this time, a 'standard' rehabilitation provision (sufficient to discharge the requirement of Condition 10 in the licence) has been be allocated to the site based on the area of different cutaway types across the site (See Appendix I).